 Malta: My Top 5 Coffee spots on the island

 Being a huge coffee fan I’ve decided to share my top 5 coffee spots on the island!
-I’ve been meaning to write this post for some time now.
-Being that I recently decided to take on the challenge of the Skinny Coffee that has been going around (which, by the way, only has a very slight scent of coffee, by otherwise tastes nothing like the real thing).
-Seeing that 1st October is the International Coffee Day, I thought it was the perfect time for me to write this post.
+I’ve been meaning to write this article for some time now.
+Seeing that 1st October is International Coffee Day, I thought it was the perfect time for me to share my top 5 coffee spots on the island.

 My top 5 Coffee spots in Malta